persteenolsen/angular-jwt-auth-gh-pages-client/README.md

   - Mainly JavaScript ES5, ES6 and ES7
   - Traditionel Bootstrap by CDN for the responsive design of this Angular App
   - Hosted at GitHub Pages
-  - DevOps by GitHub Actions and GitHub Pages
+  - DevOps by GitHub Actions + Azure App Service and GitHub Actions + GitHub Pages
   - Visual Studio Code as Text Editor